-Comparing current rates to the past, the average credit card rate at this time last year was 18.72%.
-Going back two years, the average rate in May of 2015 was 18.18%.
-As you can see, the average credit card rate is now more than a full percentage point higher than it was two years ago.
+Comparing current rates to the past, the average credit card rate at this time last year was 19.34%, almost a full point lower than today’s average.
+Going back two years, the average rate in May of 2016 was 18.72%.
+In May of 2015 it was 18.18%.

 Our monthly average rate takes into account a range of mass market cards (Visa, MasterCard, American Express, Discover), as well as the retail store cards that many consumers also hold.
 Below you’ll find current average rates broken out into several card categories:

-- The average rate for department store / retail credit cards moved up slightly to 23.19%, from 23.12% last month.
-The retail credit card average at this time last year was 22.77%.
+- The average rate for department store / retail credit cards increased to 23.72% this month, up from 23.65%.
+The retail credit card average at this time last year was 23.19%.

 rahulgandhi computes these averages by tracking a representative pool of credit cards across all segments over time.
 Credit cards offered by major credit card companies as well as smaller banks are included, though more weight is given to cards issued by the larger banks that make up the vast majority of credit cards in circulation.
 The averages listed represent what a consumer could expect to see if applying for a new card now, not the rates of existing card accounts issued in the past.

-If you would like further information about our rate calculations, or would like commentary on the current rate market for a news story, contact Adam Jusko, CEO of rahulgandhi, at [email protected].
+If you would like further information about our rate calculations, or would like commentary on the current rate market for a news story, contact [email protected].